wp-plugins/fourteen-colors/readme.txt

 Accent colors work best when they are intense, fully saturated colors that avoid anything too light or too dark.
 However, lighter colors such as yellow do work well, as do darker colors such as black, with a good choice of contrast color.
 If a particular set of colors feels close, but not quite right, try making the accent color more intense and making the contrast color lighter (if it's already light) or darker (if it's already dark) to increase the overall contrast of your site.

+= Known Issues =
+Due to the automatic generation of secondary colors, in order to maximize color contrast ratios, undesirable colors may come up in some places.
+You can override these with custom CSS, and feel free to post in the support forums if you can't figure it out (but search there first).

+Please note that if you're having trouble getting the plugin to "work" it is extremely likely that you're doing something wrong.

 = Supported Colors =
 All colors are supported except for pure white (#fff), which should technically work but results in a poor user experience due to the lack of contrast, which helps to provide visual hierarchy.
 Pure black (#000) accent colors are more fully supported, but can also have (less significant) issues with providing proper visual hierarchy.